Missouri inmate adamantly denies role in 1978 triple slaying

 The evidentiary hearing in Strickland’s case comes after months of delays caused by legal procedures and canceled hearings prompted mostly by motions filed by the state attorney general’s office.
 Attorney General Eric Schmitt, a Republican running for the U.S. Senate, has said he believes Strickland is guilty of the murders.

 Andrew Clarke, an assistant prosecutor in the Attorney General’s office, said in his opening statement that evidence existed to show Strickland was guilty.
-He was scheduled to cross examine Strickland Monday afternoon.
+Assistant prosecutor Christine Krug was cross-examining Strickland Monday afternoon.

 Strickland, a Black man, saw his first trial end in a hung jury when the only Black juror, a woman, held out for acquittal.
 After his second trial in 1979, he was convicted by an all-white jury of one count of capital murder and two counts of second-degree murder.

-Note: This story has been corrected to show that Christine Krug was handling Monday afternoon’s cross examination for the attorney general’s office.